darinz/ML/01_linear_models/02_classification_logistic_regression/04_newtons_method.md

 The transition from first-order to second-order optimization represents a natural progression in our understanding of machine learning optimization, moving from simple gradient methods to more sophisticated techniques that leverage the mathematical structure of our problems.

+### The Philosophical Shift: From Local to Global Thinking

+**First-order methods (gradient ascent):**
+- **Local thinking:** "Which direction should I go?"
+- **Limited information:** Only knows the slope at current point
+- **Conservative approach:** Takes small, safe steps
+- **Linear convergence:** Error decreases linearly with iterations

+**Second-order methods (Newton's method):**
+- **Global thinking:** "What does the landscape look like around me?"
+- **Rich information:** Knows both slope and curvature
+- **Intelligent approach:** Takes steps based on local geometry
+- **Quadratic convergence:** Error decreases quadratically with iterations

+**Real-world analogy:** It's like the difference between navigating by feel (gradient ascent) versus navigating with a detailed map (Newton's method).
+The map gives you much more information to make better decisions.

 #### Why Newton's Method?
+The Mathematical Motivation

-Gradient ascent has some limitations:
+Gradient ascent has some fundamental limitations that Newton's method addresses:

-- **Linear convergence:** May require many iterations to reach high precision
+1. **Linear convergence:** May require many iterations to reach high precision
+   - **Why this matters:** In practice, you might need 1000+ iterations for high precision
+   - **Newton's advantage:** Often converges in 5-10 iterations

-- **Fixed step size:** Learning rate must be carefully tuned
+2. **Fixed step size:** Learning rate must be carefully tuned
+   - **Why this matters:** Wrong learning rate can cause oscillation or slow convergence
+   - **Newton's advantage:** Step size is automatically determined by curvature

-- **No curvature information:** Doesn't account for the local geometry of the function
+3. **No curvature information:** Doesn't account for the local geometry of the function

-Newton's method addresses these issues by using second-order information (curvature) to make more informed updates.
+   - **Why this matters:** Takes the same step size whether the function is steep or shallow
+   - **Newton's advantage:** Adapts step size based on local curvature

+**The key insight:** Newton's method doesn't just tell you which direction to go - it tells you exactly how far to go in that direction.

 ### 1. Newton's Method: Intuition and Geometric Interpretation

-#### Root Finding Problem
+#### Root Finding Problem: The Foundation

 To understand Newton's method, let's start with the simpler problem of finding a zero of a function.
 Specifically, suppose we have some function $f : \mathbb{R} \mapsto \mathbb{R}$, and we wish to find a value of $\theta$ so that $f(\theta) = 0$.
 Here, $\theta \in \mathbb{R}$ is a real number.